 International Court of Justice Contentious Case: Case Concerning the Military and Paramilitary Activities In and Against Nicaragua (Nicaragua vs United States)

 Year of Decision: 1986.

 Note: This post will discuss the International Court of Justice’s (ICJ) discussions on the use of force and self-defence.
-If you would like to read about the impact of the Nicaragua judgement on customary international law or about the Court’s discussions relating to the multilateral treaty reservation of the United States please click here.
+If you would like to read about the ICJ’s discussions on jurisdictional issues relating to the multilateral treaty reservation of the United States and the ICJ’s reliance on customary law, please click here.

 The case involved military and paramilitary activities carried out by the United States against Nicaragua from 1981 to 1984.
 Nicaragua asked the Court to find that these activities violated international law.

 Facts of the Case:

 In July 1979, the Government of President Somoza was replaced by a government installed by Frente Sandinista de Liberacion Nacional (FSLN).
 Supporters of the former Somoza Government and former members of the National Guard opposed the new government.
 The US – initially supportive of the new government – changed its attitude when, according to the United States, it found that Nicaragua was providing logistical support and weapons to guerrillas in El Salvador.
 In April 1981 the United States stopped its aid to Nicaragua and in September 1981, according to Nicaragua, the United States “decided to plan and undertake activities directed against Nicaragua”.